How to make your website load faster? Don’t worry, we’ve got you covered.

 You can find out your website’s page load time with this tool.

 Simply enter your URL and Pingdom will test it and analyse it and tell you ways that you could improve it.

-Don’t fear if you need to improve your loading speed, we’ve rounded up some key ways you can optimise your website’s performance today and reduce the amount of users leaving your site.
+Don’t fear if you need to improve your loading speed.
+We’ve rounded up some key ways you can optimise your website’s performance today and reduce the amount of users leaving your site.

 Reduce image sizing.